27 West 67th Street: Changes to the building

+27 West 67th Street is a contributing property to the West 67th Street Artists' Colony Historic District, listed on the National Register of Historic Places in 1984.
 When, in 1995, the co-op owners of the 67th Street studio building gave it a million-dollar restoration, they changed none of its external features.
 Owners had made changes to their studio apartments but the exterior brickwork, entrance features, and even the green-painted window frames were intact.
 At an earlier date the shallow rooftop gables had been taken off, but otherwise photos taken in 2022 showed little discernible change.
 See Images Nos.
 8 and 10.

 In 2024 real estate listings for studio apartments described the building much as journalists had done in 1903.
 They said the apartments had wood-burning fireplaces, oak-paneled dining rooms, and south-facing libraries, bedrooms, and kitchens.
 They reported that the building was still served by a human-operated elevator.
 Floor plans showed reconfigured locations of non-bearing walls in a manner similar to the modifications made by the building's first residents.
 As evidenced by the cost of ownership and demand for its studio apartments, the co-op has continued to thrive in the early years of the 21st century.